10 browser extensions that will take your online security to the next level

 Don’t panic, though.
-Besides the security and privacy tools built into Google Chrome, Mozilla Firefox, Microsoft Edge, Apple’s Safari, or whatever your browser of choice, there are several extensions that will minimize your chances of falling victim to a scam or revealing more personal information than you want to.
+Besides the security and privacy tools built into Chrome, Firefox, Microsoft Edge, Safari, or whatever your browser of choice, there are several extensions that will minimize your chances of falling victim to a scam or revealing more personal information than you want to.

 Ghostery aims to shine a light on how aggressively marketers try to track you across multiple sites, and to stop it when necessary.
 This extension provides a breakdown of the tracking scripts and technologies on every web page you visit, automatically blocking the most pervasive trackers that monitor your activity across multiple sites.
 This, in turn, limits the information pages can gather about you and speeds up your browsing at the same time (because less code is being loaded and processed).
 If you trust a site, you can make it exempt from Ghostery’s script-blocking.

-Keeping your passwords close to your chest is, of course, crucial in protecting yourself on the web, and this is one of the best extensions around for doing just that.
+Keeping your passwords close to your chest is, of course, crucial in protecting yourself on the web, and Keeper’s browser extension is one of the best around for doing just that.
 It takes the hard work and effort out of remembering multiple passwords, storing everything behind one secure master password in a digital vault.
-We’ve said it before, and we’ll say it again: you should be using a password manager.
-Using Keeper on one device is free, with upgrades available from $2.50 per month.
+We’ve said it before, and we’ll say it again: you should really be using a password manager.

 Emsisoft is one of the most reliable names in the security software business, and its browser extension checks the sites you visit against a long list of dodgy sites, keeping you safe from phishing expeditions, malware attacks, and other dangers—you’ll actually see a warning if you’re about to visit an unsafe page.
 There are no special configurations to worry about or settings screens to wade through, and you can help other users by reporting suspicious sites, too.